Overview

 In our previous example we were using the Makefile to build our project, but the code files also contained comments that explained how to compile and link the code to produce a working standalone ELF binary.
 The part we are interested in here is the compile part.
 We can skip the linking part.
 We just need GAS to compile our code into its binary equivalent, which is what it does when it compiles it into an object file.
 Consider the comment on compiling found in our hello_world_gas_solution_3.s source code file:

-This invokes the as command to compile the source code file ./hello_world_gas_solution_3.s into the object file hello_world_gas_solution_3.o.
-The next comment after it would use that object file and compile it, which we can skip in this method.
+This invokes the as command to compile the source code file into the object file hello_world_gas_solution_3.o.
 Even as an object file this still shows up as an ELF file.

-Since it still shows up as an ELF, even though it won’t run as it is right now, objdump will still show that our binary code is present if we run objdump -d ./hello_world_gas_solution_3.o as shown below.
+Since it still shows up as an ELF, even though it won't run as is, objdump will still show that our binary code is present if we run objdump -d ./hello_world_gas_solution_3.o as shown below.

 The output from the Objdump command shows that this is the .text section of the object file and that's really all we need to move forward to carve out our payload with Objcopy.